mgagcode/tmi_scripts/README.md

   * The system was developed on both Windows 10 and Ubuntu 18.04
   * Most testing occurs on Ubuntu given its the expected OS used in the factory because of cost (its free)
   * All these instructions are for Ubuntu
+    * You should remove modemmanager as it seems to interfere with serial ports

+      `sudo apt-get purge modemmanager`

+    * see for granting Visa access to USB devices, https://stackoverflow.com/questions/52256123

 * Outside Software Requirements (its all free)
   * Google Chrome browser (other browsers are not tested)
   * install Docker (https://docs.docker.com/install/linux/docker-ce/ubuntu/)